themightyoarfish/mthesis/thesis/chapters/01_introduction.md

 ### Visdom {.unnumbered}

-Visdom by Facebook research fulfills more or less the same purpose as TensorBoard, but supports Numpy and Lua Torch.
+Visdom by Facebook Research fulfills more or less the same purpose as TensorBoard, but supports Numpy and Lua Torch.
 In contrast to TensorBoard, Visdom includes more features for organizing the display of many visualizations at once.
+Still, the framework is mostly geared towards improving workflows for data scientists, and is not concerned with providing useful metrics out-of-the-box.

 ### Others {.unnumbered}

 There are other tools such as [DeepVis](http://yosinski.com/deepvis) for offline introspection, which offer insights into the training after the fact,